Sparerow1/Notes-of-Building-Windows-Server-2019/step_2/README.md

-# Configuring my first server and installing the AD domain
+# Configuring my first server, installing the AD domain on it, and making it the primary domain controller of my domain

 In this step I will be configuring the server that I installed earlier and install active directory service on it